eklavya/tomladris/README.md

 # tomladris
 TOML parser for Idris

-OMG that it poor poor choice for a project name!!
+OMG that's poor, poor choice for a project name!!

 Yeah.
 I pronounce it 'to'-'m'-'la'-'dris'.